nic-dgl103-f24-dlu1/project-LLove-Creator/README.md

 - Heading: "Upcoming Shows"
 - Paragraph: Brief introduction to upcoming exhibitions
-- List or grid of upcoming exhiitions including:
+- List or grid of upcoming exhibitions including:
   - Thumbnail to medium sized images of each show
   - Title, dates, and short artist bio/description
   - **More info** button that would link to a more detailed page.